 In IAB operation, the IAB-UE interacts with the 5GC using procedures defined for UE.
 The IAB-node gNB-DU only interacts with the IAB-donor-CU and follows the CU/DU design defined in TS 38.401 [42].

-Editor's note: The following are the expected system enhancements to assist the development of the CRs for IAB.
-It will be revised and updated based on RAN WG's conclusion.

 For the IAB-UE operation, the existing UE authentication methods as defined in TS 33.501 [29] applies.
 Both USIM based methods and EAP based methods are allowed, and NAI based SUPIs can be used.

-Editor's note: Security aspect is being studied by SA WG3, and the above will be revised and aligned after the conclusion of the study.
+.

 The following aspects are enhanced to support the IAB operation: